-The central Chinese government provides policy directives, curriculum guidelines and materials to all schools, but in the past few decades the government has begun to shift some responsibility from the national to the provincial and municipal levels.
-The Ministry of Education is responsible for setting the national curriculum, establishing standard syllabi for the curriculum’s required subjects, evaluating and approving textbooks and teaching materials, supervising provincial education departments and providing special funding for underdeveloped school systems and teacher education programs.
+The central Chinese government provides policy directives, curriculum guidelines, and materials to all schools, but in the past few decades the government has begun to shift some responsibility from the national level to the provincial and municipal levels.
+The MOE is responsible for setting the national curriculum, establishing standard syllabi for the curriculum’s required subjects, evaluating and approving textbooks and teaching materials, supervising provincial education departments, and providing special funding for underdeveloped school systems and teacher education programs.

-The Education Departments (sometimes called Education Committees) for provinces and major cities are responsible for preparing the education development plans for their region, developing provincial curricula based on the national curriculum, choosing the teaching materials to be used in the province, administering school programs and providing education subsidies to local governments.
+The education departments for provinces and major cities are responsible for preparing the education development plans for their region, developing provincial curricula based on the national curriculum, choosing the teaching materials to be used in the province, administering school programs, and providing education subsidies to local governments.
 They have the power to reform gateway examinations and set additional standards for teacher training and continued employment.

 Local governments are responsible for implementing the curriculum and administering funding.
+Local governments are primarily responsible for education funding with national funds (about 17 percent of the total) used to help equalize disparities.
 At the school level, teachers are encouraged to develop their own lesson plans, and schools also have increasing freedom in adopting extracurricular subjects and teaching materials.
 Principals have some degree of control over staffing, and can set class sizes and teacher assignments.